-Ryanstrati founded the dance program at Missouri Western State University and is currently working at the Kansas City Ballet, University of Missouri - Kansas City, the National Parkinson's Foundation, Avila University, and Störling Dance Theater's Artist Development Program.
+Ryanstrati founded the dance program at Missouri Western State University and was a faculty member at the University of Missouri - Kansas City, Avila University and on the teaching staff at the National Parkinson's Foundation.
+She currently teaches at the Kansas City Ballet School Academy and Day School Program (since 2004) and Störling Dance Theater's Artist Development Program.

 She has worked extensively with people living with visible and invisible disabilities or conditions.
 This includes dancers with Multiple Sclerosis, Polio, Depression, Cystic Fibrosis, Bi-polar, Polio, Spina bifida, Anxiety, Osteoporosis, Attention Deficit Hypotension Disorder, Low vision/Blind, Brain Injury, Parkinson's Disease and conditions as a result of suicide attempt.
 She was the Artistic Director of Ryanstrati & Co, a professional dance company featuring dancers with and without visible and invisible disabilities.